 -Approved teacher certification in Arizona.

--The program takes 2 years to complete.
-Students begin working in Arizona public schools while also completing course work in the classroom.
+-The program takes two years to complete.
+Students work in Arizona public schools while completing coursework in the classroom.

 -Set class times and schedules.
 Students must start the program on a set date.